sicriops/zeppelin/docs/manual/notebookashomepage.md

 If you want to display the list of notebooks on your custom Apache Zeppelin homepage all you need to do is use our %angular support.

-Add the following code to a paragraph in you home page and run it... walla! you have your notebooks list.
+Add the following code to a paragraph in you homepage and run it... walla! you have your notebooks list.

 ```javascript
 println(